jstorra/hospital-modulo-sql/README.md

 DROP PROCEDURE IF EXISTS empleadosSinPiso //
 CREATE PROCEDURE empleadosSinPiso()
 BEGIN
-	SELECT e.* FROM empleado e
+    SELECT * FROM empleado WHERE idEmpleado NOT IN ( SELECT idEmpleadoJefe FROM piso
-	LEFT JOIN piso p ON e.idEmpleado = p.idEmpleadoJefe
+        WHERE empleado.idEmpleado = piso.idEmpleadoJefe
-    WHERE p.idEmpleadoJefe IS NULL;
+    );
 END //
 DELIMITER ;
 call empleadosSinPiso();